aws-samples/foundation-model-benchmarking-tool/README.md

     fmbench --config-file /tmp/fmbench-read/configs/llama2/7b/config-llama2-7b-g5-no-s3-quick.yml >> fmbench.log 2>&1
     ```

-1. Open a new Terminal and navigate to `foundation-model-benchmarking-tool` and do a `tail` on `fmbench.log` to see a live log of the run.
+1. Open a new Terminal and navigate to the `foundation-model-benchmarking-tool` directory and do a `tail` on `fmbench.log` to see a live log of the run.

     ```{.bash}
     tail -f fmbench.log